sayzlim/sayzlim.github.io/source/_posts/2014-07-24-finder-sidebar-default-width.md

 date: 2014-07-24 01:30
 description: Does OS X provide an option to set Finder sidebar default width?
 No, but there is a workaround to change all Finder sidebar width, automatically.
 tags:
-- finder
+- "Finder"
-- keyboardmaestro
+- "Keyboard Maestro"
-- mac
+- "Mac"
 ---

 Does OS X provide an option to set Finder sidebar default width?
 No, but there is a workaround to change all Finder sidebar width, automatically.